Man City routs West Ham 5-0 to start Premier League defense

 Ederson was forced to make a double-save from Javier “Chicharito” Hernandez, then Lanzini in West Ham’s best phase.

+“They had an incredible chance and it could go 1-2 with 15 minutes left.
+So you have to be strong, calm and positive.
+You have to control your emotions,” said City coach Pep Guardiola.

-But Sterling grabbed his second in the 75th, timing his run for Mahrez’s ball over the top before lifting it over Fabianski, and Aguero was given a second chance to take his penalty after Fabianski saved his first effort.
+VAR was needed again when Sterling grabbed his second in the 75th, timing his run for Mahrez’s ball over the top before lifting it over Fabianski, but this time the goal was allowed.

+Then Aguero was given a second chance to take his penalty after Fabianski saved his first effort.
 A VAR check showed Declan Rice was encroaching in the penalty area.

 Aguero made it 4-0 in the 86th and Sterling wrapped it up in injury time, becoming the first since Didier Drogba in 2010-11 to start with a hat trick on the league’s opening weekend.